 Giving back is an intimate way to connect with your local community.
 Show that your local business is all about that connection by claiming your free Business Page on Nextdoor, a platform built for neighborhood connection.

 By claiming a Nextdoor business page, you'll be able to directly connect with nearby customers.
 Once you've decided how your business is going to make a difference, Nextdoor is an easy and efficient way to create some buzz about promotions, fundraisers, and events.

 Most importantly, Nextdoor is hyper-local.
-Every neighbor is verified by their address, so you can rest assured knowing your efforts are being directed where they’re supposed to.
+Every neighbor is registered by their address, so you can rest assured knowing your efforts are being directed where they're supposed to.

 As a local business owner, your to-do list can seem never-ending.
 Hopefully, these ideas will inspire you to put giving back on the top of your list.
 Just by being a small business, you're already helping to make your local community special.
 By following the tips above, you'll be doing even more to create the kind of neighborhood people and businesses thrive in.